-- The minimal and limited impact of the proposed development on the receiving environment. - The design/embedded mitigation measures to avoid, prevent and minimize adverse environmental effects associated with the proposed development. - The additional environmental mitigation measures proposed to avoid, prevent and minimize adverse environmental effects associated with the proposed development.
+- The limited nature, scale and extent of the proposed development. - The nature of the receiving environment at and around the development site. - The consistency of the proposed development with existing land use existing land use at and around the site and the land use zoning objective for the area. - The design/embedded mitigation measures to avoid, prevent and minimize adverse environmental effects associated with the proposed development.